clspeter/transparent-modal-invisible-reproducible/README.md

 3. Go To STACK2 and go back to STACK0
 4. Press TRANSPARENT MODAL IN STACK0

-you can see the transparent modal is mount with Toast, but modal is invisible, also the modal still can be touch and press.
+You can see the transparent modal is mount with Toast, but modal is invisible, also the modal still can be touch and press.

-This bug will not happened if you start action 2 from the root stack
+If facing c++ error, rename project folder to shorter name

 ### Screens version

-4.4.0
+4.6.0

 ### React Native version